-Water Treatment Plant/Shellbrook Steering Committee
+Water Treatment Plant/Shellbrook Project

 The Shellbrook Steering Committee is charged with investigating the feasibility and executing a project involving the funding and building of a proposed Water Treatment Plant.
 The proposed Water Treatment Plant would be near the confluence of the Shell River and The North Saskatchewan River.
 Furthermore, would involve installing a pipeline through the RMs of Buckland and Shellbrook to the Town of Shellbrook.
 This would service approximately 1000 households and businesses with potable water along the pipeline, and in Town of Shellbrook in addition to current PARWU subscribers.